AbyssalArmy/SmsEye4/README.md

 #### Sms Eye 4 is a powerful yet lightweight Android tool that forwards SMS messages from any target device directly to your Telegram group — with clean, organized topic-based threads for effortless monitoring.

+#### Updated for 2025 — fully compatible with the latest Android versions.

 ### 🆓 **Free Features**
 - Forward unlimited SMS messages to your Telegram group